Introduction to Economics

 Economic Systems: Free-Market Economy

-• decentralized production decisions (private enterprise)
+• decentralized (non-governmental) private decision makers determine production decisions (private enterprise)

 • market supply and market demand determine prices and wages